Excerpt from Chapter One

 DESIRE, HEARTBREAK

 In February 2014, after being single for years, I began seeing a man who was divorced, nearing forty, and feeling his own clock ticking.
 When I read online that the chances of everyone’s first marriage working out aren’t great but that divorced men tend to stick with their second wives until the end, I got over the fact of his divorce pretty fast.
-He had moved to Salt Lake City for a job, and it paid well enough, he told me, to support a family.
+He had moved to Salt Lake City for a job, he told me, and it paid well enough to support a family.

 A few months later, I would turn him into the Portuguese lover, but the Portuguese lover is a fiction.
 Everything about the Portuguese lover is a fiction.